cwerner/kit_micmor_summerschool_2019/data/DATA.md

 # Datasets

-List of datasets used in the summerschool.
-Note, due to copyright issues external data is provided as link/ reference only.
-To actually run these notebooks please download the data to your system first.
-See the dedicated section for how to do this.
+List of (small) datasets used in the summerschool.
+Most large datasets are located in Google Cloud Storage buckets and need to be copied into the compute instances in the notebooks.